INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: Okay, let’s start with some current things like the twelfth Doro album RAISE YOUR FIST…

 Doro Pesch: I always counted my albums with the Warlock stuff but you’re probably right here.
 “Laughs”

 Metal-Rules.com: I think that you’re right here but anyway, you said in many interviews that you were really proud of the album when it was released.
 How does the album feel now after seven months from its release?

-Metal-Rules.com: That’s good to hear, because nowadays, bands usually just start to plan about the next album once the previous one is out.
+Metal-Rules.com: That’s good to hear because nowadays, bands usually just start to plan for the next album once the previous one is out.

-Doro Pesch: Not me “laughs” I think there’s so many more gigs to come, festivals to play.
+Doro Pesch: Not me “laughs,” I think there are so many more gigs to come, festivals to play.
 Yeah, I think I’m still very satisfied with this album and it’s yeah, it will take a long time to start the new one.

 Metal-Rules.com: That’s good because then you did something right with this album.

 Doro Pesch: Yeah, it’s a good sign when you can tour behind a record for a long time.

 Metal-Rules.com: I’m really delighted about the title track because it’s a true anthem in the vein of “All We Are” or something like that.
 To be honest, it’s been a while since you have created a new anthem which might stay alive for long, you know what I mean?